salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 The `document.open()` method normally takes no arguments.
 However, there is a lesser-known variation: if you pass three arguments, `document.open()` acts as an alias for `window.open()`.
 This new window context is not sandboxed properly and malicious code can access system mode, so Lightning Web Security must apply a distortion to prevent such access.

 ### Distorted Behavior

+When `document.open()` is invoked with zero arguments, the distortion throws an exception.

 When `document.open()` is invoked with three arguments, the distortion returns an artificial `window` object that contains safe methods.
 <hr>